Having a Great Idea and Potential Product are Not Enough

 Opportunities and options

 HERA brings an unusual number of investing opportunities and pitfalls in its wake.
-The real estate advisors at MP&S can help evaluate your development plans or investment strategies in light of the new tax law.
+The real estate advisors at Marks Paneth can help evaluate your development plans or investment strategies in light of the new tax law.

 What about Freddie and Fannie?